 With his bangs combed down Beatles-style, Springsteen risked some afterschool beatings, but became a hit with the girls at the weekend teen dances at the local YMCA and Catholic Youth Organization.
 Unlike most of the other boys who wouldn’t dance to upbeat tunes, he came up with his own gyrations copped from popular dances like the Monkey, Twist, Swim, Jerk, Pony, and Mashed Potato; and he practiced his moves in front of a mirror in his room.
 This dedication occasionally got him on the dance floor with some of the finest girls in town, much to the envy and amazement of his friends.

 His fascination with the Beatles and the other British Invasion bands led to his second attempt on the guitar.
 Using money from lawn and house painting jobs, Springsteen bought an acoustic guitar for $18 from the Western Auto store in Freehold.
 With the help of his cousin Frank, he learned to tune the guitar and play a few chords.
 He started out strumming songs like “Greensleeves” from a folk music book before learning to play his first rock and roll song, “Twist And Shout”.
-1st electric guitar1st electric guitar
+1st electric guitar

 Five months later with his fingers strong and callused, he was ready to make the jump to an electric guitar.
 With his family lacking the money to buy him one for Christmas, Springsteen made a deal with his mother.
 He would sell the small pool table he received as a Christmas gift the previous year if she would pitch in the balance of the $69 dollars need to buy a Japanese-made Kent guitar with a small amp that he had seen in the window of Caiazzo’s Music Store in Freehold.